Thrift, Consignment & Upcycling

 Thrift stores are another, rather awesome way to keep items out of the landfill!
 Just to keep it in perspective...
 Salvation Army alone reported last year that their thrift stores diverted 73 million pounds of goods from local landfills.
 Yay, team!

-We don’t know your story, of course, but if it matters to you where you donate your goods & where you thrift shop, we've noted which stores are non-profit, and which causes they support.
+If it matters to you where you donate your goods & where you thrift shop, we've noted which stores are non-profit, and which causes they support.

 County Clothesline Foundation [Sherwood Park] All proceeds stay within Strathcona County, giving back to the community.
 County Clothesline typically takes everything you are willing to donate, while some of the others are choosier.